The Vermont Statutes Online

 (d) A board or the Director shall notify parties, in writing, of their right to appeal final decisions of the board.
 A board or the Director shall also notify complainants in writing of the result of any disciplinary investigation made with reference to a complaint brought by them to the board or Director.
 When a disciplinary investigation results in a stipulation filed with the board, the board or the Director shall provide the complainant with a copy of the stipulation and notice of the stipulation review scheduled before the board.
 The complainant shall have the right to be heard at the stipulation review.

-(e)(1) When a board or the Director, in the case of professions that have advisor appointees, intends to deny an application for a license, the board or Director shall send the applicant written notice of the decision by certified mail.
-The notice shall include a statement of the reasons for the action and shall advise the applicant that the applicant may file a petition within 30 days of the date on which the notice is mailed with the board or the Director for review of its or his or her preliminary decision.
+(e)(1) When a board or the Director, in the case of professions that have advisor appointees, intends to deny an application for a license based on the applicant’s past or current unprofessional conduct or based on an ongoing investigation of the applicant, in Vermont or elsewhere, for unprofessional conduct, the board or Director shall send the applicant written notice of the decision by certified mail.
+The notice shall include a statement of the reasons for the action and shall advise the applicant that the applicant may file a petition within 30 days after the date on which the notice is mailed with the board or the Director for review of the board’s or Director’s preliminary decision.

-(2) At the hearing, the applicant shall bear the burden of proving that the preliminary denial should be reversed and that the license should be granted.
+(A) At the review hearing, the applicant shall bear the burden of proving that the preliminary denial should be reversed and that the license should be granted.

 (f)(1)(A) The Director may appoint a hearing officer, who shall be an attorney admitted to practice in this State, to conduct a hearing that would otherwise be heard by a board.
 A hearing officer appointed under this subsection may administer oaths and exercise the powers of the board properly incidental to the conduct of the hearing.